eWAYPayment/eway-rapid-net/README.md

 ### Install with NuGet

-The eWAY Rapid .NET library can be easily added to your project with [NuGet](https://www.nuget.org/packages/eWAY.Rapid/):
+The eWAY Rapid .NET library can be easily added to your project with [NuGet](https://www.nuget.org/packages/eWAY.Rapid/).
+Versions 4.5 or above of .NET are supported at this time.

  1. In Visual Studio, open the NuGet Package Manager
  2. Using the Search box, search for "eWAY"